afiqiqmal/lara-pass-policy/README.md

 Then, be sure to specify the view name in `config/lara-pass-policy.views.password-changed`.

+__NOTE:__ Currently, only Vue stack are supported out of the box: for React/Svelte stack you must create a new page component in `resources/js/Pages/Auth`, just like the Vue page provided.

 ## Usage

 #### Add `HasPasswordPolicy` trait to the authenticable model